deshsharma/Infra/Docs/DockerK8sLLM.md

 ![](./images/scaling.png)

-A monolithic program runs on a single server, like a big house where everything is in one place.
+A monolithic program mostly runs on a single server, like a big house where everything is in one place.
 On the other hand, microservices applications work better in the cloud, which is like having different houses for different tasks.
 While microservices can run on a single server, developers usually choose to use cloud service providers to benefit from scalability, fault tolerance, and high availability.
 Before you can start using microservices, you need to set up the right tools and workflow.
 It requires more effort compared to monolithic programs, but it's worth it when building large and scalable applications.

 **Microservices**